NYPL/nypl-library-card-app/README.md

 Configuration can be adjusted via `.travis.yml`, located at the root directory of this code repository.
 Travis CI is set to watch `qa` and `production` branches and waits for code push, e.g. `git push origin qa` will trigger Travis CI to build.
 When build and test are successful, Travis CI will deploy to specified Elastic Beanstalk instance.

+## GitHub Actions

+GitHub actions is configured to run tests on push

 ## Docker

 _Note_: This application is using Docker only for production builds and not for local development.
 For local development, the `npm run dev` command is the way to go.